The Origination of Happy Wheels

 How Happy Wheels, Columbia came to fruition

 In June of 2009, Tracey Rankin, started following the updates of a friend, Jackie Shealy, on Facebook.
-Jackie is now the Program Director of Happy Wheels at MUSC in Charleston and her enthusiasm for the program was infectious.
+Jackie is a former Program Director of Happy Wheels at MUSC in Charleston and her enthusiasm for the program was infectious.
 Questions were asked and Tracey’s interest in the Happy Wheels program began to mount.
 During a family vacation at Pawley’s Island in August, Tracey joined Jackie for “Happy Wheels Thursday” at MUSC.
 The rest, they say, is history.
 Upon returning to Columbia, she approached the local children’s hospital about the possibility of starting a chapter of Happy Wheels in Columbia.
 From that moment, everyone was on board.
 December 7th, 2009 marked the kickoff for Happy Wheels, Columbia!

 How Happy Wheels, Greenville came to fruition